Master of Public Administration Program

 Mission Statement of the MPA Program

-The MPA program prepares graduate students to be productive citizens and employees in the public sector by sharing knowledge, encouraging excellence, and fostering an environment of professionalism.
+The MPA program prepares graduate students from diverse backgrounds to be productive leaders and managers in public service by sharing knowledge, encouraging excellence in research and practice, and fostering an environment of professionalism within the communities we serve.